nelsonjchen/cloud-geoip-dns-testing/README.md

 ## Development

 This is a simple Pulumi project specific to my setup that sets up DNS records for GeoIP routing tests.
 I run `pulumi up` to deploy the infrastructure on my own cloud account.
 I needed Pulumi installed and configured with multiple cloud providers’ credentials.
 The estimated cost to run this was about $(0.25+0.50*7)/month, since Google and AWS charges per zone.
 Other providers charge by query, which should be minimal.
 We don’t need extra features like monitoring for this test.

+edit: this cost too much on azure.
+Just use this temporaily.

 I don’t expect most people to fork/run this themselves, but I’m providing the code for transparency.
 Feel free to fork or reference it if needed for your own specific testing or scenario.